June 3, 2026

 2. Engage in structured peer group practice

-You are expected to participate in the required number of peer group hours depending on your programme track.
+You are expected to participate in the required number of peer group hours depending on your program track.
 Peer coaching provides repeated live practice and allows you to experience coaching from multiple roles within a protected learning environment.

 3. Complete guided self-study in the learning portal